milorddev/Open_Intelligence/README.md

 The Human Eye - Functionality and Translation to an AI

 The way a human is able to process an image is twofold.
-The first has to do with the mental capabilities of the occipital lobe, and the other has to do largely how the eye is set up, and what images actually is passed to the brain for processing.
-The amount of data is actually very minimal, since our vision is extremely different than that of a webcam.
+The first has to do with the mental capabilities of the occipital lobe, and the other has to do largely how the eye is set up, and what images are actually passed to the brain for processing.
+The amount of data is very minimal, since our vision is extremely different than that of a webcam.

 The first obvious difference is that humans have 2 eyes, creating stereo vision which helps with depth perception.
 While you can just add two webcams, what must be discussed is the Depth of field of the eye (caused by the iris), and your actual clear vision compared to peripheral vision.

-Depth of field is a very interesting "censor" for the brain, as whatever distance is being looked at gets focused on, while the rest becomes blurry.
-This can be done post-image processing with libraries such as OpenCV and others, but will most likely require a sensor that can tell depth such as infrared or ultrasonic.
+Depth of field is a very interesting "censor" for the brain, as whatever distance is looked at is focused on, while the rest becomes blurry.
+The easiest method to create this Depth of field is to have a telescoping lens that adjusts the focus mechanically, which is essentially how the eyes work.
+This can also be done post-image processing with libraries such as OpenCV and others, but will most likely require a sensor that can tell depth such as infrared or ultrasonic.
 The other method is using trigonometry, as there are programs (especially mobile apps) which calculate it this way.
 Whatever method, depth perception is needed to censor out background and foreground noise from the processing.

 It is known that the human eye can only focus on one thing at a time, but the amount of view that the eye can see is surprising.
 5% is perfectly clear , which is the very center of your focus.
 Approximately 18% of the vision surrounding the center is considered your clear vision.
 This is actually the total area that your brain processes, and this is where your focus lies.
 Everything else is peripheral vision, getting progressively blurrier the farther away from the center you go.

 So in total, the amount of visual information that gets passed and processed critically to your brain is actually just 18% of the center image at a specific Depth of Field.
 Everything else, your peripheral vision, is glanced at by your brain to check for anomalies or significant objects.
 These consist of contrasting colors, fast moving detections, suddenly close objects, or anything that is considered "new" and "odd".
 When this is found, we turn our eyes, bringing it into that 18% Depth of Field image to actually process the information.

 Other things worth mentioning is the how Field of View works with human vision.
 Quoting from Wikipedia (not a credible source, though it checks out based on personal observations) "The approximate field of view of an individual human eye is 95° away from the nose, 75° downward, 60° toward the nose, and 60° upward, allowing humans to have an almost 180-degree forward-facing horizontal field of view."
-This is true from the morphology of the face.
+This is made possible from the morphology of the face.

 To break down the quote into steps, first it mentions "95° away from the nose ", which is because there is no obstruction on the left and right of your eyes.
 "75° downward " is this degree since your cheekbones blocks the rest of the vision.
 "60° toward the nose " is caused since your nose and nose bridge obstructs the rest of the vision, and the same with your eyebrow ridge for "60° upward ".
 This has its purpose also, as if we were able to see full 95% for all sides, there would be a lot of data flowing into our brain, as well as conflicting angles due to the fact that we have a left and right eye working together.
 If our left eye saw everything our right eye can see, and vice versa, we would most likely become confused with the conflicting data coming into our brain.

-/////////////////////////////////////////Below is still a work in progress///////////////////////////////////

 Words and the Mind

 While the process of thought is essential, words are equally as important to the mind.
 It is known that human beings think with words, and the mind gets developed through understanding the words that we communicate with.
 We come to know these words through the characteristics attached to them, and these attributes are found from the process of thought mentioned above.
-This is how words resonate with us, because these characteristics connect with the senses, and invoke stimuli as if it that word was manifested as a real entity.
+This is how words resonate with us, because these characteristics connect with the senses, and invoke stimuli as if that word was manifested as a real entity.

 To understand how this happens, we need to establish grammar and break down how sentences are constructed, and the purpose of each word within a sentence.
 If we do this, we can then pass a sentence to the AI, which will break it down and analyze what was said, converting the information presented as stimuli, and through the process of thought the information will become incorporated.

+As it turns out, sentences are constructed in a very logical manner, and the direct definitions of how grammer is used can be translated almost directly into code for the AI.
+For example, lets take the sentence, "The cat is grey".
+Breaking down each word, the word "THE" is a declaritive word, almost like preparing for an object or directive in the next word.
+Following "THE" is "CAT".
+In the beginning, the AI (just like a baby) will not know what "CAT" is, therefore it will be left as an open definition, or perhaps a class element.
+The word  "IS" states that "CAT" contains a property, which will be set in the next word.
+Finally, the word "GREY" is another word that is unknown to the AI (until learned), but it knows to place "GREY" as a property of "CAT".

+The AI now knows that "CAT" is "GREY", so if we feed a statement such as, "This is a cat." (and show a picture of it), The AI will take this image and associate it to the class CAT.
+As you further talk about cats, and show images and behaviors of cats and so forth, the AI will keep adding these properties to the class CAT until it has a rather complex idea of what a cat is, and this is essentially how humans learn.
+We learn through observation and comparison.

+But still, in the previous statement, we know what a cat is, but not what grey is.
+If we now pass the statement "Grey is a color", the AI will make the class GREY inherit the class COLOR.
+Through this inheritance system, we can organize the AI's thoughs so that it knows what belongs where, and also help with memory reduction since it can just inherit the properties of the large group.
+(This inheritance system also applies to the cat example above.)